aushamim/flipcart-review-scrapper/README.md

 ### How to use

+1. Clone this repository.
+2. Open terminal in the cloned folder and run `npm install`
-Change these 3 lines in the code.
+3. Change these 3 lines in the code.

 ```
 const url = "Your_URL_Here";